arr2036/ldapperf/README.md

 Author
 ------

-Writte by Arran Cudbard-Bell of the FreeRADIUS project.
+Written by Arran Cudbard-Bell of the FreeRADIUS project.

 Based on ldapbench 0.2 by Geerd-Dietger Hoffman, though they now share little or no code.